Squadrick/rl-winter-mentorship/README.md

   problems like [solving symbolic integration](https://en.wikipedia.org/wiki/Symbolic_integration).

-You'll discuss with your mentor based on your progress to figure out what'll work best for you based on your learning and goals.
+You'll discuss with your mentor based on your progress to figure out what'll work best, focusing on your area of interest.